 - Scenic and Heritage Assets, Conservation Areas, Game Farms and Agricultural Town Farms within the municipality can be better leveraged to support tourism & eco-tourism, the green-economy, and job creation.
-All towns can enhance their heritage assets, main streets and entrances to the towns through appropriate urban design and urban renewal interventions. - Stabilising population growth rate means that government has an opportunity to attend to backlogs in the delivery of services and facilities. - The primary and secondary sectors of the economy are currently small and have significant scope for long term growth if these sectors become desirable for investors to expand operations in.
-Diversifying economy to secondary and tertiary sectors - 4.
-Improve education outcomes, partly through improved teacher: student ratios and providing good quality foundational phase through to tertiary education opportunities could equip persons in the region to exploit the emerging opportunities that present themselves as the economy diversifies towards a tertiary sector economy and grows. - 5.
-Shale Gas Exploration and Uranium Mining could present an opportunity for the municipality to stimulate economic growth and job creation. - 6.
-Agricultural beneficiation and value-add can be enhanced, however the sector is vulnerable to drought, is currently shedding jobs and generally underperforming. - 7.
-Renewable energy production can be up-scaled in the region and create downstream opportunities. - 8.
-Focus on shared services, rationalisation and improved efficiencies such as regional or other sustainable waste solutions in dealing with the generation of waste.
+All towns can enhance their heritage assets, main streets and entrances to the towns through appropriate urban design and urban renewal interventions. - 2.
+The stabilising population growth rate means that government has an opportunity to attend to backlogs in the delivery of services and facilities. - The primary and secondary sectors of the economy are currently small and have significant scope for long term growth if these sectors become desirable for investors to expand operations therein.
+There is also opportunity to diversify the economy to the secondary and tertiary sectors. - 4.
+Improve education outcomes, partly through improved teacher: student ratios and providing good quality foundational phase through to tertiary education opportunities.
+This could equip persons in the region to exploit the emerging opportunities that present themselves as the economy grows and diversifies towards a tertiary sector economy.